Recovery Strategies That Actually Work After a 10-Hour Day

 Your brain is in diagnostic mode.
 Diagnostic technicians use a specific type of cognition — hypothesis testing, pattern matching, probabilistic reasoning — that doesn't have an off switch.
 Your brain has been building and testing mental models all day, and it keeps running that process even after the car is gone.
 That's why you're still thinking about the intermittent on the drive home.
 Your prefrontal cortex is trying to finish the problem because that's what it's been doing for 10 hours.

 Your body is in an inflammatory state.
 Ten hours of physical labor on concrete creates a systemic inflammatory response.
 Your joints are swollen, your muscles have micro-tears from repetitive strain, your fascia is compressed and dehydrated.
 This isn't just soreness — it's a biological process that affects your mood, your energy level, and your capacity for patience.
-Research published in Psychosomatic Medicine shows a direct connection between physical inflammation and irritability.
+There is a direct connection between physical inflammation and irritability.
 When your body is inflamed, your brain reads it as a threat, which further activates the stress response.

 You're walking through your front door with an activated nervous system, a brain that won't stop problem-solving, and a body that's on fire.
 No wonder "just be present" doesn't work.